Frequently Asked Questions

 Parents are asked to provide healthy snacks on their specific snack day.
 These may include but not limited to crackers, cheese, fresh fruits and vegetables.
 Snack days are rotated between parents.
-Please Note: *We are a nut free facility; please insure that snacks do not contain any sort of nut or nut products in the list of ingredients.
+Please Note: We are a nut free facility.
+Please be sure that snacks do not contain any sort of nut or nut products in the list of ingredients.
 When preparing snacks please prepare extra for the teacher and other working parents in class that day.

-Other costs during the year may include fundraising, class and student photos, activity night, field trips and such.
-Most of the time they are minimal fees.
+Other costs during the year may include fundraising, class and student photos, activity night, field trips, etc.

 Our interactive field trips are meant to stimulate all of the child's senses.
 Past field trips have included a Christmas Tree Farm, Pumpkin Patch, Fire Station, Post Office and a visit to a local grocery store.
-Upcoming field trips include a visit to the Puyallup Fish Hatchery, Police Station and Owens Beach/Ferry Ride.
-The seniors class will walk to a local elementary school and visit their kindergarten class.
-This a great opportunity for the children to get an idea of what to expect next year.
+Upcoming field trips will be noted in the school calendar, reminders sent home with students, as well as be continually updated on our private family FaceBook page.
+Once registered Membership will reach out via e-mail with instructions to join our private families FB group.
 Please note field trips may vary year to year.

 Family Events and Activity Nights

-Some of our past family events have included a Beginning of the year Picnic, Harvest/Trunk-or-Treat Festival, participating in the City of Puyallup's Santa Parade, Winter Holiday Make-n-Take, Trike-a-Thon, Theme Day/Auction and End of the year Picnic.
+Some of our past family events have included a Beginning of the year Picnic, Trunk-or-Treat, participating in the City of Puyallup's Santa Parade, Winter Holiday Make-n-Take, Trike-a-Thon, Theme Day/Auction and End of the year Picnic.
 You can receive Parent Ed credits by attending these events, (1 credit per event per family).
 Parents can sign up to bring a bake sale item and/or treats to share with the group.
 Families with more than one child enrolled only need to accumulate the minimum eight (8) credits.